A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 • Each month, we’ll delve into a specific story together—or a segment of a larger, ongoing narrative.

-Storytelling is a profound expression of the unconscious, nature, and human culture.
-Fairy tales and myths provide entry points into the archetypal layers of the psyche, enhancing our understanding of our history and the language of dreams.
+Throughout time and across cultures, storytelling is a profound expression of nature and the collective unconscious.
+Fairy tales and myths provide entry points into the archetypal layers of the psyche, enhancing our understanding of our shared history, personal story, and the language of dreams.

 Esteemed guests will be woven into this monthly ritual, often invited to select the myth they most want to share with our community.